How Grocery Stores Get You to Spend More Money

 7. Pleasant music.

-Grocery stores are not the only one to utilize music as a part of their strategy.
+Grocery stores are not the only ones to utilize music as a part of their strategy.
 Stores regularly use music to influence your mood while you shop.
 Music genre, tempo, and volume are all considered by retailers.
 The right music can improve a customer’s mood, create a more pleasant shopping experience, increase a customer’s stay, and increase their purchases.

 8. Spraying fruits and vegetables with water.

 No, grocery stores do not spray water on their fruits and vegetables just to keep them fresh.
-Certainly, the right amount of water can help fruits and vegetable stay hydrated (too much water can degrade plant tissue).
+Certainly, the right amount of water can help fruits and vegetables stay hydrated (too much water can degrade plant tissue).
 But a light mist can also make produce visually appealing.
 Our minds associate water with freshness.
 So, stores will spray water, not only to keep produce hydrated, but tempt us to put some broccoli in our large shopping carts.

 9. Placing baked goods, flowers, and fruit at the front.

 While staple products are placed in the back of the store, baked goods, flowers, and fruit are placed near the front.
 You’ve been told to never go grocery shopping while hungry.
-The grocery store attempts to trigger hunger by placing these high sensory items in the front.
+The grocery store attempts to trigger hunger by placing these high-sensory items in the front.
 This is why you are immediately hit with the smell of baked goods, the scent of flowers, and the sight of bright fruit when entering a grocery store.

 10. Impulse purchases at checkout.

-The checkout lane is the stores last shot at increasing your grocery bill.
+The checkout lane is the store's last shot at increasing your grocery bill.
 For this reason, they place impulse purchases around the cashier.
 It is a gauntlet of easy-to-grab candy, magazines, and soda.
 If you can make it through this test without increasing the bill, you’ve done something special.

 While grocery stores provide a wonderful service, and there is nothing wrong with paying for a valuable service, don’t assume the grocery store is there to protect your budget.
 They are not.
 That is your job.
 Being aware of the commonly utilized tactics mentioned above can help you avoid falling for them and overspending.